Glasteriano/Object-oriented-programming-OOP/README.md

   - Connecting two classes and using functions of each other as one.
   - Connecting the writer with two other classes and use their functions.

+### Aggregation

+  - A class access another one to run properly.
+  - There are two main files, the first one is simple and only get the price and product name to calculate the sum.
+The second put it in a dictionary and update the product with the quantity to avoit repeated product in the trolley.